ursimon/CounterTextView/readme.md

 param        | value      | description
 ------------ | ---------- | -----------
-numberFormat | true/false | whether you to be number formatted by default `NumberFormat.getInstance().format`
-speed        | int        | speed of Observable.interval ticking to animate towards target, default **25** milliseconds
+numberFormat | true/false | whether you want to be number formatted by default `NumberFormat.getInstance().format` speed        | int        | speed of Observable.interval ticking to animate towards target, default **25** milliseconds

 #### From code